-77-723 A blind SSI recipient called CA/O in tears stating that she had received a letter from SSA and although she could barely make out certain words, she was convinced that the letter was telling her that an increase in her SS benefits could affect her Medicaid eligibility.
+77-723 A blind SSI recipient called CA/O in tears stating that she had received a letter from SSA and although she could barely make out certain words, she was convinced that the letter was telling her that an increase in her SS benefits could affect her medical eligibility.
 CA/O drove to the lady's house in order to read the letter.
 It did in fact relate that message.
-CA/O made inquiry and learned that new federal legislation provides that although a cost of living increase in SS benefits could disqualify a recipient from SSI, it can no longer remove them from the Medicaid program.
+CA/O made although a cost of living increase in SS benefits could disqualify a recipient from SSI, it can no longer remove them from the Medicald program.
 CA/O explained this to the citizen.

 77-724 An inmate at ISP alleged that he had escaped from that institution as a result of coercive homosexual activity.
-CA/O, after reviewing the matter, asked that the personnel office at ISP conduct an investigation and report back to CA/O. They did so following the personnel procedures of DSS.
+CA/O, after reviewing the matter, asked that the personnel office at so following the personnel procedures of DSS.
 This investigation resulted in the counselor tendering his resignation which was refused.
 He was terminated from his employment at ISP.